marcsgil/GeneralizedGrossPitaevskii.jl/docs/src/quick_start.md

 nothing #hide
 ````

-The negative value of `g` indicates that we have a attractive nonlinearity, which will be clear in the visualization.
+The negative value of `g` indicates that we have an attractive nonlinearity, which will be clear in the visualization.
 Now we can create a new problem instance with the nonlinearity:

 ````@example quick_start